 Board Members

-Any AEA member (international as well as national) may serve on the AEA Board.
-The Board Members serve three-year terms, beginning January 1, 2025 and attend three or four in-person Board meetings a year.
+Any AEA member, whether international or national, is eligible to serve on the AEA Board.
+The Board Members serve three-year terms, beginning January 1, 2027 and attend three or four in-person Board meetings a year.
 Each Board member regularly participates in the work of the Board through attendance at Board meetings, active participation in the work of the Board, ongoing email communications, liaising with Board Task Forces, and other Board-focused volunteer groups as assigned.
 The Board follows the Policy Governance governing system.

 President